How to Build a Marketplace With Shopify

 Diverse Monetization Options

 Another benefit of running an online marketplace is that they over many ways to earn income—depending on your business model—such as freemium, featured listings, and commission.
 You can run with a single business model or combine multiple options.
-However, if this is your first marketplace venture, begin with a single revenue model that makes you the most comfortable.
+However, if this is your first marketplace venture, begin with a single revenue model that makes you the most comfortable when using Shopify as a marketplace.

 Reduced Financial Risks Related to Inventory Management